Workflow for a CUDA* to SYCL* Migration

 Target Audience

-Software developers with strong CUDA development skills.
+Software developers with CUDA software development background.

 Prerequisites

-You must have access to the Intel® Developer Cloud.
-This is a free virtual sandbox that gives access to Intel GPUs and oneAPI software tools, such as the Intel® oneAPI Base Toolkit (Base Kit).
+The Intel® Developer Cloud provides access to a virtual sandbox with access to Intel CPUs and GPUs as well as Intel software developer tools, such as the Intel® oneAPI Base Toolkit (Base Kit).

 - Auto-generating most of the SYCL code using the Intel DPC++ Compatibility Tool, which provides a side-by-side comparison of CUDA to SYCL code.